rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-09-saving-time.md

 That&rsquo;s what got me excited.
-The idea of creating new time for people to focus on the things that are most important to them, where they can contribute the most possible unique value to the world.
+The idea of creating new time for people to focus on the things that are most important to them, where they can contribute the most possible value to their communities.

 Right now we&rsquo;re standing in front of a giant wave of new products and services that will automate so many drudge tasks.
 It&rsquo;s going to enable so